Plantian/Loom/README.md

 - (1) **Procedural Generation**: Producing step-by-step tutorials where visual frames and textual explanations are interleaved to guide a user, such as in cooking guides or artistic workflows.
 - (2) **Compositional Reasoning**: Synthesizing a single, coherent scene from multiple, disparate visual and textual inputs, or the inverse, decomposing a scene into its constituent parts, for applications like virtual try-on.
 - (3) **Multi-Reference Generation**: Transforming a content image based on the semantic or stylistic properties of several reference images, such as in complex style transfer.
 Current open-source frameworks lack a unified mechanism to handle this full spectrum of multi-modal, multi-turn reasoning.

+*Note: We would like to thank the [Bagel team](https://github.com/ByteDance-Seed/Bagel) for integrating strong text and image generation capabilities into a single model, which enables Loom to be implemented elegantly at current time.*

 ## Key Innovation